The small cancellation flat torus theorem: Small cancellation

 Let $\alpha$ be a nullhomotopic cycle in $X$.
 We say that disc diagram $D$ is a \textit{minimal area disc diagram for $\alpha$ in $X$} if $\alpha$ is a boundary cycle of $D$ and $D$ has the smallest area amongst all disc diagrams with boundary cycle $\alpha$.

 We will now define small cancellation conditions $C(p)$ and $T(q)$.

-\begin{df} Let $p$ be a natural number.
+\begin{df} Let $p\in\mathbb{N}$.
 We say that a $2$-complex $X$ satisfies the $C(p)$ \textit{small cancellation condition} provided that for each $2$-cell $R \rightarrow X$ its attaching map $\partial R\rightarrow X$ is not a concatenation of fewer than $p$ pieces in $X$. \end{df} In the following definition of $T(q)$ condition we will use the notion of \textit{valence} of a $0$-cell $v\in X$ in the complex $X$, i.e.~the number of ends of $1$-cells incident to it.
-We denote it by $\delta_{X}(v)$ and drop the subscript if it is clear from the context. \begin{df} Let $q$ be a natural number.
+We denote it by $\delta_{X}(v)$ and drop the subscript if it is clear from the context. \begin{df} Let $q\in\mathbb{N}$.
 We say that a $2$-complex $X$ satisfies the $T(q)$ \textit{small cancellation condition} if there does not exist a reduced map $D\rightarrow X$ where $D$ is a disc diagram containing an internal $0$-cell $v$ such that $2<\delta(v)<q$. \end{df}

 If a complex satisfies both $C(p)$ and $T(q)$ conditions, then we call it a $C(p)$--$T(q)$ complex.
 We will now state some important properties of small cancellation complexes.